Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-* Endstop inputs on the Duex expansion board, such as duex.e2stop, can only be used for simple filament presence sensors (e.g. microswitch), not for sensors that detect motion (e.g. rotation or laser sensor).
+* DueX2/5: Endstop inputs on the DueX expansion board (duex.e[2-6]stop in RRF 3.x, C5 thru C9 in RRF 2.x), can only be used for simple filament presence sensors (e.g. microswitch), not for sensors that detect motion (e.g. rotation or laser sensor).
+However, the endstop inputs on the Duet 2 WiFi/Ethernet CONN_LCD connector (connlcd.4 and connlcd.3 in RRF3.x, C10 and C11 in RRF 2.x) can.
 * To free a filament sensor's GPIO pin, run M591 D# P0, where # is the corresponding extruder.

 ### Documentation